 What are MARSOC Raiders?

 The MARSOC Raiders use specialized skills to carry out a range of complex missions as part of USSOCOM.
-USSOCOM and MARSOC invest substantial time and resources in each Marine Raider, to a degree unlike anything available to conventional forces.
-CSOs and SOOs are prepared for any mission, anywhere.
-Regional, cultural, and linguistic proficiency and their ability to work with interagency, coalition, and host nation personnel make CSOs and SOOs invaluable assets.
+USSOCOM and MARSOC invest significant time and resources in each Marine Raider, providing a level of training and preparation that is unavailable to conventional forces.
+CSOs and SOOs are ready for any mission, anywhere, and their proficiency in regional, cultural, and linguistic matters and their ability to work with other agencies, coalitions, and host nations make them valuable assets.

-Their mission consists of six pillars, which are: Foreign Internal Defense, Direct Action, Counterinsurgency, Special Reconnaissance, Preparation of Environment, and Security Force Assistance.
+MARSOC’s mission includes six pillars: Foreign Internal Defense, Direct Action, Counterinsurgency, Special Reconnaissance, Preparation of the Environment, and Security Force Assistance.
 In some ways, they are similar to the U.S. Army Special Forces (Green Berets) and the U.S. Army’s 75th Ranger Regiment.

 Becoming a Special Operator

 Suppose you aspire to become a Special Operator, particularly a Marine Raider.
 In that case, it is more important to focus on achieving this goal rather than worrying about which Tier you will fall into.
 The MARSOC Raider/Marine Raider training program has a high dropout rate, even among those who make it past the tryouts, which are only open to exceptionally fit and experienced Marines.
 To become a Marine Raider, you must first excel as a Marine, pass the tryouts, and then complete the rigorous training.
 If you can achieve all of these milestones, you will join the ranks of some of the most elite warriors in the world.